-This programme will not be running for the upcoming Academic Year 2021/2022
+This programme will not be running for the Academic Year 2022/2023

 The programme helps you to develop advanced knowledge and assessment skills for your area of clinical practice.